What bordism-theoretic anomaly cancellation can do for U: Evaluating on the Anomaly

 The vector bosons can be defined without choosing a spin structure, and therefore the partition function of their anomaly field theory factors through the quotient by fermion parity.
 That is, the tangential structure is

-We will proceed in understanding the perturbative anomalies by isolating $\mathcal{A}^{\text{pert}}_{1}$. \begin{lem} The perturbative anomaly for the vector bosons independently vanishes. \end{lem}

-\begin{proof} With the knowledge that the manifold generator for the anomaly is the Wu manifold, we will further restrict to the $\SO_3$ inside of $G_8$; we are left to computing $\Omega^{\SO}_6(B\SO_3) \otimes \mathbb{Q}$\,, which isolates the free summand.
+We will proceed in understanding the perturbative anomalies by isolating $\alpha^{\text{pert}}_{1}$. \begin{lem} The perturbative anomaly for the vector bosons independently vanishes. \end{lem} \begin{proof} With the knowledge that the manifold generator for the anomaly is the Wu manifold, we will further restrict to the $\SO_3$ inside of $G_8$; we are left to computing $\Omega^{\SO}_6(B\SO_3) \otimes \mathbb{Q}$\,, which isolates the free summand.
 For the degree we are after, we can compute the bordism group via the AHSS.
 We take the $E^2$ page of

 where